 - At or near the high

-In addition to the placement of the components, the size of the bar matters, too.
-A tiny bar (small distance between high and low) means a lack in interest by both buyers and sellers.
+In addition to the placement of the components, the bar's size also matters.
+A tiny bar (small distance between high and low) means a lack of interest by both buyers and sellers.
 A tall bar, with a wide distance between the high and the low, means a lot of buying and selling interest.

 Placement of the Bar in a Series

 As noted above, we can make assumptions about the sentiment hidden in a bar partly on what bar patterns came before it.
 In fact, one definition of an uptrend is a series of bars containing higher highs and higher lows in a preponderance of bars, and a downtrend is a series containing lower highs and lower lows.
 Note that word preponderance.
 It means a majority of bars, not every single bar.
 It is up to the analyst to decide how many bars have to qualify as a preponderance before calling a move a trend.
 On a daily chart, we would say that 5 out of 7 would suffice.